erikt/MiamiStateMachine/README.md

 await m.process(.e3)

 // SM is still in s3.
-Event had no effect.
+Event e3 had no effect.
 ```

 ## What's with the name?

 Look, naming is hard, ok?
 If nothing else, we all know *the rhythm is gonna get you*.
 Just be happy I didn't name it `RageAgainstTheStateMachine`.

+## Improvements

+Speaking of naming, I do not like the protocol name `StateMachineDelegate`.
+It is not a delegate
+in the traditional Cocoa sense of the word.
+It is actually a state machine trait and should be
+named *StateMachine*, but the actor protecting the current state and state machine definition
+is `StateMachine`.
+I have been going back and forth regarding these names and they could
+definitely be improved.

 ## Author
 Copyright &copy; 2022 Erik Tjernlund <erik@tjernlund.net>